brianfoshee/modbus-redis/README.md

 [Blog post] [my-blog]

-Scratch pad for storing data read from a Morningstar Sunsaver MPPT and storing it in Redis.
+Reading data from a Morningstar Sunsaver MPPT and storing it in Redis.

 Starting point for what will be a system to monitor and view solar/charging data.

 This runs on a Raspberry Pi.
 Requires [hiredis] [hired] and [libmodbus] [libmod].

 Basis of the modbus from [this blog post] [tom-blog].

+To setup a Raspberry Pi with Arch Linux see [rpi-arch-setup] [arch-setup]

 Work to improve this: